bepinat/sitelle-data-analysis/README.md

 No additional packages are necessary for ORCS.

+You may have to install some dependencies such as build-essential for gvar or cfitsio.
+For Ubuntu users, it can be done doing the following:

+        sudo apt install build-essential
+        sudo apt install libcfitsio5 libcfitsio-bin

 Once this is done, you need to download the software from git.

 	mkdir ~/$python_folder